jcageman/d2mapapi/README.md

 # d2mapapi
-d2 map rest API to retrieve the map layout per area given a map seed
+d2 map rest API to retrieve the map layout per area given a map seed for diablo 1.13C

+Note: A diablo 2 1.13C installation is required!

 ## Installation